jspm/jspm-cli/README.md

 The project is still under heavy development, and the codebase reflects this in being very rough.

+Simply using the project and sharing feedback is a huge help.

-Fixing bugs, improving the test coverage and code quality or suggesting your own additions are all a huge help.
+Bug fixes, improving test coverage and code quality or suggesting your own additions all welcome.

 ## Building